 Two types of packet random access burst may be transmitted on the PRACH and MPRACH: an 8 information bits random access burst or an 11 information bits random access burst called the extended packet random access burst.
 The MS shall support both random access bursts.
 The channel coding used for the burst carrying the 8 data bit packet random access uplink message is identical to the coding of the random access burst on the RACH.
 The channel coding used for the burst carrying the 11 data bit packet random access uplink message is a punctured version of the coding of the random access burst on the RACH.

+7.2.4 Channel coding for EC-PDTCH, EC-PACCH, EC-AGCH, EC-PCH, EC-BCCH and EC-SCH

+The channel coding for the EC-BCCH corresponds to the coding scheme CS-1.
+EC-PACCH, EC-AGCH, and EC-PCH are all defined by separate coding schemes, see 3GPP TS 45.003.
+The channel coding for the EC-SCH is identical to SCH, apart from an applied cyclic shift of the encoded bits.
+The channel coding for the EC-PDTCH is identical to PDTCH for EGPRS, see subclause 7.2.1.2.